 Business Account | Freelance Account | 10,000 | Business income |

-- Fill in the Account Overview: Record each account type, name, balance, and any relevant notes to keep track of your finances.
+- Fill in the account overview: Record each account type, name, balance, and any relevant notes to keep track of your finances.

-- Separate Business and Personal: Use distinct accounts for business and personal finances to avoid confusion and ensure accurate tracking.
+- Separate business and personal: Use distinct accounts for business and personal finances to avoid confusion and ensure accurate tracking.

-- Monitor Regularly: Review your account balances regularly to keep your finances organized and make adjustments as needed.
+- Monitor regularly: Review your account balances regularly to keep your finances organized and make adjustments as needed.

 Evaluation